-In December 2019, I spent an incredible 11 days exploring Southern Africa on Contiki’s Cape, Safari and Falls trip.
-From the bustling coastal cities of South Africa to the awe-inspiring vistas of Zimbabwe and Botswana, this trip was a dream come true.
+In December 2019, I spent an incredible few weeks exploring Africa on Contiki’s Cape to Delta Safari trip.
+From the bustling coastal cities of South Africa to the awe-inspiring vistas of the Okavango Delta, this trip was a dream come true.

 The adventure begins